 Everyone out here knew stories like this, myths almost.
 Fleets appearing out of nothing, destroying lone freighters or convoys, leaving no survivors, and often enough not even bodies.
 For a time, this debris field would now be shunned by reclaimers like him.
 Too dangerous.
 A haunted place.
 But for how long?
 Years?
 Months maybe?
 Hard to say.
 With the Carrion’s demise, the spoils just had become that much richer.

-Imperial Truth was submitted to Cold Open Stories‘ latest Warhammer 40k contest, themed “Beneath the Mask”.
+Carrion was submitted to Cold Open Stories‘ latest Warhammer 40k contest, themed “The Stars are Cold”.

 This story is creative fanfiction.
 Warhammer and all related subjects are registered trademarks by Games Workshop Limited